ucdavis/FairMLCourse/Quiz0.md

 adds a new column, the horsepower/weight ratio, and prints the entire new dataset, now 12 columns rather than 11.

-**Question 4:** Write code that prints: the proportion of foreign workers who have good credit; the proportion of workers with good credit who are foreign; the proportion of foreign workers; and the proportion of workers who have good credit.
+**Question 4:** In the **german.credit** data, write code that prints: the proportion of foreign workers who have good credit; the proportion of workers with good credit who are foreign; the proportion of foreign workers; and the proportion of workers who have good credit.
 (Print a 4-element vector.)